MarinePrunier/Analysis-Of-Subsolar-Mass-Black-Hole-Candidate-In-Advanced-LIGO-Virgo-Data/README.md

   - BayesWave config file to generate PSD

 Result_File:
-The summary page for the results can be found on https://ldas-jobs.ligo.caltech.edu/~marine.prunier/
+The summary pages for the results can be found on https://ldas-jobs.ligo.caltech.edu/~marine.prunier/

 webdir_SSM200308 https://ldas-jobs.ligo.caltech.edu/~marine.prunier/webdir_SSM200308/home.html corresponds to the summary page for the joint H1L1V1 parameter estimation of the candidate.

 webdir_coherence https://ldas-jobs.ligo.caltech.edu/~marine.prunier/webdir_coherence/home.html corresponds to the summary pages for the coherence analysis : H1L1V1 + H1, L1, V1 alone.